How to set-up an Amazon Echo for a child

 Ok, this one is a little more scary.
 As Alexa captures voice interactions, they're open to you for review.
 That means that you can, if you wish, monitor what Alexa might have been asked.
 If you're concerned that your kids' party descended into something inappropriate - involving Alexa - then you'll have voice recordings that you can review.

-You can do this from the Alexa app, but it's easier on the bigger screen in your browser at amazon.co.uk/mycd or amazon.com/mycd and then click on the Alexa Privacy tab.
+You can do this from the Alexa app, but it's easier on the bigger screen in your browser at amazon.co.uk/mycd or amazon.com/mycd and then click on Privacy Settings and then Alexa Privacy.
 Here you can sort by custom date ranges.

 Decide what Communications you want

-Communications include Announcements, calling, messaging and Drop In.
+Communications include Announcements, Alexa Calling and messaging, and Drop In.
 Announcements are actually useful in a family home because you can say "Alexa broadcast 'it's time for dinner'" and the message is announced across all devices.

-But you might not want your kids to be able to use the Drop In function where then can automatically start a two-way conversation with contacts.
+But you might not want your kids to be able to use the Drop In function where they can automatically start a two-way conversation with contacts.
 In the Alexa app, you can disable Drop In for each device - and you can disable it for yourself too, so you can never accept Drop In, meaning others cannot Drop In on you.

-The settings can be found menu > Contacts > Permissions.
+The settings can be found in Communicate > Contacts > My Communication Settings.
 Here you can turn off Drop In for yourself.

-To disable the service on a particular device, head to that device in the Alexa app and in the device settings enter Communications.
+To disable the service on a particular device - such as an Echo in a child's room - head to that device in the Alexa app and in the device settings enter Communications.
 Here you can control Announcements and Drop In.

 Further, you might want to consider the position with contacts in general.
 The Alexa app on your phone asks to access your contacts so that it can then call or message from your Echo device.
-If you don't use Alexa calling, then revoke this permission and Amazon won't then have access to your contacts - meaning your kids can't accidentally prank call people on your contacts list.
+If you don't use Alexa Calling, then revoke this permission and Amazon won't then have access to your contacts - meaning your kids can't accidentally prank call people on your contacts list.

 Use Do Not Disturb